FrontendMasters/react-enlightenment/what-is-react.md

 React is a JavaScript tool that makes it easy to reason about, construct, and maintain stateless and stateful user interfaces.
 It provides the means to declaratively define and divide a UI into UI components (aka React components) made up of HTML like nodes (aka React nodes).

-I could ramble on trying to express in words what React is, but I think it  best to initial just show you.
+I could ramble on trying to express in words what React is, but I think it  best to just show you.
 What follows is a whirl wind tour of React and React components from thirty thousand feet.
 Don't try and figure out all the details yet as I describe React in this section.
-Just follow along grabbing a hold of the gist of it for now.
+Just follow along grabbing a hold of the big concepts for now.

 ## Using React to create UI components similar to a `<select>`

-An HTML `<select>` is not unlike a React component and is a good place to start learning about the nature of a React component.
+An HTML `<select>` is not unlike a React component and is a good place to start when learning about the nature of a React component.

 Below is an HTML `<select>` element that encapsulates child HTML `<option>` elements.
 Hopefully the creation and functionality of a `<select>` is already familiar.